nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 ### Add Lesson

-The AddLessonCommand class is responsible for the creation and addition of a new Lesson object to the lesson list of a given module.
-The following sequence diagrams shows how a new Lesson is created and added to the lesson list.
+The `AddLessonCommand` class is responsible for the creation and addition of a new `Lesson` object to the lesson list of a given module.
+The following sequence diagrams shows how a new `Lesson` is created and added to the lesson list.

 <p align="center">
     <img width="973" src="developerGuideImages/addLesson1.png" alt="parse() Sequence Diagram"><br>
     Figure 7 - parse() Sequence Diagram
 </p>

-The creation process is facilitated by the Parser class, which parses the appropriate arguments from the user input and initialises the Lesson object attributes with the parsed values.
+The creation process is facilitated by the `Parser` class, which parses the appropriate arguments from the user input and initialises the `Lesson` object attributes with the parsed values.

 <p align="center">
     <img width="973" src="developerGuideImages/addLessonCommand.png" alt="AddLessonCommand Constructor Sequence Diagram"><br>
     Figure 8 - AddLessonCommand Constructor Sequence Diagram
 </p>

-The newly created Lesson object is then passed to a new AddLessonCommand object as an argument.
+The newly created `Lesson` object is then passed to a new `AddLessonCommand` object as an argument.

 <p align="center">
     <img width="973" src="developerGuideImages/add_lesson_to_lesson_list.png" alt="execute() AddLessonCommand Sequence Diagram"><br>
     Figure 9 - execute() AddLessonCommand Sequence Diagram
 </p>

-AddLessonCommand then adds the Lesson object to the lesson list of a module.
-The lessons in the list are sorted by their lesson types each time a new lesson is added.
-AddLessonCommand also calls the writeLesson method of ModuleList to update the change locally.
+`AddLessonCommand` then adds the `Lesson` object to the lesson list of a module.
+The lessons in the list are sorted by their lesson types each time a new lesson is added. `AddLessonCommand` also calls the `writeLesson()` method of `ModuleList` to update the change locally.

 &nbsp;

 ### Adding of Cheat-Sheet

-The AddCheatSheetCommand class enables the creation, addition and saving of a .txt file to the current module’s “Cheatsheet” directory (see Figure 5).
-Upon creating a new AddCheatSheetCommand object and calling the “execute” method on it, the GULIO Text Editor application will also be automatically started.
+The `AddCheatSheetCommand` class enables the creation, addition and saving of a .txt file to the current module’s “Cheatsheet” directory (see Figure 5).
+Upon creating a new instance of it and calling the `execute()` method on it, the GULIO Text Editor application will also be automatically started.

 An invocation of the `add cheat-sheet` command involves the following interactions: